New Zealand Rugby League

 The New Zealand Rugby League (NZRL) is the governing body for the sport of rugby league football in New Zealand.
 The NZRL was founded on 25 April 1910 in preparation for a tour of Great Britain that same year.

 The NZRL administers the New Zealand Kiwis and the New Zealand Kiwi Ferns.
-Currently they manage the NZRL National Secondary Schools Tournament, the NZRL Women's National Tournament and the NZRL National 20's Competition, a seven Zone national competition played at 16s, 18s grades.
-The premier competition is known as the National Premiership and the National Championship which is a tier below.
-NZRL launched the Inaugural National 20's Competition in 2021 as a new pathway for developing elite talent, this includes 2 teams from Auckland, Auckland Blue and Auckland White, Wai-Coa Bay, Central Districts, Northland and South Island.
+Currently they manage the NZRL National Secondary Schools Tournament, the NZRL National Youth Tournament, the NZRL National 9s, the NZRL National Women's Competition and the NZRL National Men's Competition.
+The premier competition is known as the National Premiership and the National Championship, which is a tier below.
+Previously, there was also a National 20's Competition launched in 2021 as a new pathway for developing elite talent.
 They are also responsible for elite pathway programmes including the NZ 16s and NZ 18s teams, the NZ Taurahere and the Junior Kiwis.
 They have previously managed the now defunct Lion Red Cup and Bartercard Cup competitions.